This award recognizes student leaders that impact the WSU community and encourage others to learn and engage with leadership offerings at WSU.

 January: Hannah Donnelly

-About: Hannah Donnelly struggled with mental illness as young adult, and is now pursuing a degree in psychology to become a public health promotions specialist focusing on suicide prevention.
+About: Hannah Donnelly struggled with mental illness as young adult.
+Hannah is pursuing a degree in psychology focusing on suicide prevention.
 Hannah is an active member of her sorority and church, and also founded the WSU chapter for the non-profit organization To Write Love On Her Arms, a group dedicated to providing support and educating students about mental health and suicide prevention.

 Think about the passions you have and what you're good at.
 Think about the things you've been through in life that have lead you and refined you to be who you are today.
 Everyone has a different story and a different mark to make in this world.
 Do not let fear have a foothold on your dreams and aspirations; they are there for a reason.
 It is sometimes those people we never imagine anything of, that do the things no one can imagine.”